-Coalition is a privacy-first contact tracing app that leverages Bluetooth to combat the spread of COVID-19.
+Coalition is a privacy-first exposure notification app that leverages Bluetooth to combat the spread of COVID-19.

-By now, all statistics point to contact tracing as critical to curb the exponentially-spreading virus.
+By now, all statistics point to exposure notification services as critical to curb the exponentially-spreading virus.
 An automated and extensive platform of tracing who Coronavirus-infected individuals have been in close contact with can rapidly reduce the cycle from the initial detection to treatment, isolation requirements, and then certification of recovery.
 Furthermore, it can drastically improve containment efficacy, and in many instances make quarantine unnecessary.

 Given that the vast majority of phones are Bluetooth-enabled, each time a phone passes by another phone or other Bluetooth-enabled device, it picks up anonymous device information.
 If a Coalition app user declares that they have tested positive for COVID-19, their phone then can anonymously and almost instantaneously inform all other phones that have been in its proximity over an extended period of time during the prior 2 weeks.
 The amount of exposure period and the length of time we trace back to can be set by epidemiologists.
 Users who are notified can then immediately take necessary self-isolation measures.
 The identities of both the COVID-19 positive patient and of the people receiving the notifications are securely encrypted.